-PLFC provides a powerful framework for reasoning under disjunctive and conjunctive vague knowledge but, due to variable weights, has some computational limitations.
-The current proof method for PLFC (resolution-style by refutation) is not complete and does not allow us to define an efficient proof algorithm.
-In order to stretch variable weights and compute higher degrees of unification, the merging rule must be applied after every resolution step, and the search space consists of all possible orderings of the literals in the knowledge base.
+PLFC provides a powerful framework for reasoning under disjunctive and conjunctive vague knowledge, but due to variable weights, has some computational limitations.
+The current proof method for PLFC (resolution-style by refutation) is not complete and does not allow for the definition of an efficient proof algorithm.
+In order to stretch variable weights and compute higher degrees of unification, a merging rule must be applied after every resolution step, and the search space consists of all possible orderings of the literals in the knowledge base.
 On the other hand, as the calculus for PLFC is defined by refutation through a generalized resolution rule between positive and negative literals, to prove a PLFC formula involving fuzzy constants, for instance, (p(A), 1), which if A is not fuzzy is interpreted as " $\exists x \in A, \ p(x)$ ", we must add to the knowledge base $\neg[(p(A), 1)]$ which is represented and interpreted in PLFC as respectively.
 Hence, clauses with variable weights are strictly necessary in PLFC.
+Due to these limitations, we have turned our attention to a possibilistic language based on definite clauses with fuzzy constants.